Warsaw: 1300–1800

 The first fortified settlements on the site of today's Warsaw were located in Bródno (9th/10th century) and Jazdów (12th/13th century).
 After Jazdów was raided by nearby clans and dukes, a new fortified settlement was established on the site of a small fishing village called "Warszowa".
 The Prince of Płock, Bolesław II of Masovia, established the modern-day city in about 1300 and the first historical document attesting to the existence of a castellany dates to 1313.
 With the completion of St John's Cathedral in 1390, Warsaw became one of the seats of the Dukes of Masovia and was officially made capital of the Masovian Duchy in 1413.
 The economy then predominantly rested on craftsmanship or trade, and the town housed approximately 4,500 people at the time.

-A paper engraving of 16th-century Warsaw showing St. John's Archcathedral to the right.
+An engraving from Civitates orbis terrarum of 16th-century Warsaw showing the Sigismund Augustus Bridge and St. Mary's Church to the right, and St. John's Archcathedral visible at the centre.

 During the 15th century, the population migrated and spread beyond the northern city wall into a newly formed self-governing precinct called New Town.
 The existing older settlement became eventually known as the Old Town.
 Both possessed their own town charter and independent councils.
 The aim of establishing a separate district was to accommodate new incomers or "undesirables" who were not permitted to settle in Old Town, particularly Jews.
 Social and financial disparities between the classes in the two precincts led to a minor revolt in 1525.
 Following the sudden death of Janusz III and the extinction of the local ducal line, Masovia was incorporated into the Kingdom of Poland in 1526.
 Bona Sforza, wife of Sigismund I of Poland, was widely accused of poisoning the duke to uphold Polish rule over Warsaw.